Facilities management workflow for Tallyfy

 task

 Identify hazardous materials in your office: cleaning chemicals, aerosol cans, certain adhesives, and some electronics containing mercury or lead.
 Follow EPA and local regulations for storage and disposal.
 Keep hazardous waste in a secure, ventilated area.
-Maintain Safety Data Sheets (SDS) for all chemicals.
-Schedule pickups with licensed hazardous waste handlers only.
+You'll need Safety Data Sheets (SDS) on file for all chemicals.
+Schedule pickups with licensed hazardous waste handlers only - don't use regular waste vendors for this.

 9